-OVERVIEW: Craig Silverstein views his philanthropy as a work in progress (as it is for many younger donors).
+OVERVIEW: Craig Silverstein views his philanthropy as a work in progress.
 When he and his wife Mary Obelnicki signed the Giving Pledge in 2014, they both admitted as much.
 And while the couple has been funding girls' education issues through their Echidna Giving Fund since 2006, they still regularly ask experts to guide their philanthropy.

-BACKGROUND: Craig Silverstein is famously known as Google’s first employee, after founders Sergey Brin and Larry Page (Read Brin and Page’s IP profiles).
+BACKGROUND: Craig Silverstein graduated from Harvard and is famously known as Google’s first employee, after founders Sergey Brin and Larry Page.
 Silverstein joined Google in 1998 when he was a Ph.D. student at Stanford.
 After spending 14 years with Google, Silverstein departed from the company to take a position as the dean of infrastructure at Khan Academy, a nonprofit online education organization.
-When describing his decision, Silverstein states that he was looking to work on solving one of the world’s tough problems—in this case, education or lack thereof.

 GLOBAL DEVELOPMENT: One of the first decisions Silverstein made was to focus his efforts on the developing world.
 In a blog post, he said, “A million dollars on cancer or diabetes could make hardly any difference; a million dollars on iodine supplements could change millions of lives.”
 In 2009, Silverstein made a donation to the Grameen Foundation.